patrickm10/patrickm10/README.md

 I recently graduated from WPI with a Bachelors in Computer Science and plan on pursuing my Masters degree in Computer Science.

 Here's some of my main projects that I work on.
+Feel free to reach out for collaboration, questions, or just to say hi! 🚀

 ## Socials